-Google?
-Never heard of it myself but apparently it's got some good credentials.
-Anyway this "Google" company has made an Android keyboard with a simple and clean interface that just works very well.
+Google's keyboard has a simple and clean interface that just works very well.
 Material design themes, a ton of languages, text-to-speech, gesture typing - it has a lot to offer.
-Apparently Google is quite good when it comes to making useful software (who knew?!) and you can download this keyboard for free in the Play Store with no in-app purchases.
-It's compatible with devices running Android 4.4 and up - there's no good reason not to give Google Keyboard a go.Google Keyboard
+You can download this keyboard for free in the Play Store with no in-app purchases.
+It's compatible with devices running Android 4.4 and up, so there's no good reason not to give Google Keyboard a go.Google Keyboard

-TouchPal narrowly missed out on my last keyboard list because at the time I didn't consider it to be a "serious" keyboard app.
-Truthfully, it is still heavily focused on emojis/emoji art/smileys/pictures, but it also features over 85 languages, swipe/glide functionality and cloud prediction and contextual prediction.
-Don't let its cutesy Play Store store description and branding put you off, there is far more to TouchPal than just colors and themes; as a straight up keyboard for messaging quickly and comfortably, it should easily make its way onto any best keyboard list.TouchPal -Emoji Keyboard&Theme
+TouchPal is heavily focused on emojis/emoji art/smileys/pictures, but it also features over 85 languages, swipe/glide functionality, cloud prediction and contextual prediction.
+Don't let its cutesy Play Store description and branding put you off, there is far more to TouchPal than just colors and themes; as a straight up keyboard for messaging quickly and comfortably, it should easily make its way onto any best keyboard list.TouchPal -Emoji Keyboard&Theme

 What's your favorite Android Keyboard app?
 Let us know in the comments below.